hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ~$ java -jar openapi-generator-cli.jar generate -i storage-api.yaml -g python -o sdks/dscc-python-sdk
 ```

-* '-i' represents the input file, that is the downloaded DSCC OpenAPI spec which can be in the form of JSON or YAML.
+* '-i' represents the input file, that is the downloaded Data Services Cloud Console OpenAPI spec which can be in the form of JSON or YAML.
 * 'generate' represents generating the code based on the specified generator
 * 'g' represents the generator/language name like Java, Go.
 * 'o' represents output directory where the client library will be generated.
 In the above example, the generated files are going to be in the ~/sdks/dscc-python-sdk